sarahhaggarty/sarahhaggarty.github.io/docs/about.markdown

 Where most engineers dread to put words to paper I receive immense satisfaction from it; nothing could be more natural to me.
 After all, a tool or technology is only useful if it can be easily understood and used.

-Over my career across telecommunication and automotive industries I’ve written hundreds of technical documents from requirements and specifications to test cases to reports to solution and interaction designs.
+Over my career across telecommunication and automotive industries, I’ve written hundreds of technical documents from requirements and specifications to test cases to reports to solution and interaction designs.

 <p align="center">
 	<img src="/assets/238.jpg" style="zoom:10%;"/>